martin-wey/CodeUltraFeedback/README.md

 * ✨ **Complex instructions**: CodeUltraFeedback is based on a 10k subset of [MagiCoder Evol-Instruct](https://huggingface.co/datasets/ise-uiuc/Magicoder-Evol-Instruct-110K) comprising open domain complex coding instructions.
 * ✨ **Coding preferences**: CodeUltraFeedback includes 5 coding preferences, which are crucial to evaluate the broader capabilities of LLMs: **instruction-following**, **code explanation**, **code complexity and efficiency**, **code readability**, and **coding style**.
 * ✨ **Large pool of LLMs**: We use a large pool of 14 LLMs from 8 model families to generate responses to the 10k instructions to consider diverse writing and coding styles.
-* ✨ **LLM-as-a-judge and AI feedback**: We use GPT-3.5 as a judge for evaluating LLMs responses, which annotates each response with both numerical and textual feedback.
+* ✨ **LLM-as-a-judge and AI feedback**: We use GPT-3.5 as a judge for evaluating LLM responses, which annotates each response with both numerical and textual feedback.
 The AI feedback data can be leveraged for various applications, including model alignment through RLAIF, tuning a critic LLM, and more.

 `CODAL-Bench` is a benchmark of 500 coding problems (_100 per coding preference_).
-We use LLM-as-a-judge with reference-guided single-answer grading using GPT-3.5 or GPT-4 to evaluate LLMs alignment.
+We use LLM-as-a-judge with reference-guided single-answer grading using GPT-3.5 or GPT-4 to evaluate LLM alignment.
 The approach enables the judge LLM to provide consistent ratings and evaluate each LLM individually (similar to [MT-Bench](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge)).

 The following figure gives a broad overview of CodeUltraFeedback's construction procedure (see **Section II of our paper** for more details).

 <div align="center">

 ![Overview of CodeUltraFeedback](assets/CodeUltraFeedback.svg)